smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 Retransmitting Devices SHOULD, wherever possible, to listen to all the packets in "promiscuous mode".
 It allows for the following processing:

-* if Retransmitting Device hears a packet addressed (at underlying protocol level) to another ("next-hop") Retransmitting Device (which is not Root), and it has a RETRANSMIT-ON-NO-RETRANSMIT flag in Routing Table for the route entry for that Retransmitting Device, and after a TODO timeout it doesn't hear a retransmit (neither full nor "partially correct") by next retransmitting the same packet (TODO define "the same packet"), it MUST try to send a TODO packet to the next-hop Retransmitting Device (in "guaranteed mode") - receiving Device MUST forward the packet to the destination, and send (or attach as a Combined-Packet if the target is Root) a TODO Routing-Error to the Root.
+* if Retransmitting Device hears a packet addressed (at underlying protocol level) to another ("next-hop") Retransmitting Device (which is not Root), and it has a RETRANSMIT-ON-NO-RETRANSMIT flag in Routing Table for the route entry for that Retransmitting Device, and after a TODO timeout it doesn't hear a retransmit (neither full nor "partially correct") by next retransmitting the same packet (TODO define "the same packet"), it MUST try to send a TODO packet to the next-hop Retransmitting Device (in "acknowledged mode") - receiving Device MUST forward the packet to the destination, and send (or attach as a Combined-Packet if the target is Root) a TODO Routing-Error to the Root.
 If this attempt by our Retransmitting Device doesn't succeed - our Retransmitting Device MUST send a TODO Routing-Error packet (containing the packet as a payload) to the Root.

 OPTIONAL-EXTRA-HEADERS